technomancy/bussard/Contributing.md

 function f()`, you know to pay more attention because a recursive function (or a function that needs self-reference for other reasons) is coming.

-There are three different code contexts (at the time of this writing; more may be introduced in the future): engine code, in-ship code, and OS code.
+There are four different code contexts (at the time of this writing; more may be introduced in the future): engine code, in-ship code, rover code, and OS code.
 The standards for the engine code are the strictest; no new globals may be introduced.
 Inside the ship or OS sandboxes, it is often OK to introduce new "global" functions because their scope is much more limited.